 - Key-based SSH login is not allowed.

 - Only JDBC drivers are supported.
 ODBC driver access is not allowed.

 - TLS 1.2 is required for all connections, both to the Jitterbit Harmony platform and between Harmony, Agents, and endpoints.
 TLS 1.0 and TLS 1.1 are not supported.

-- The temp storage size limit is 50 GB per file for version 10.10 or later Cloud Agents.
+- The temp storage size limit is 50 GB per file.

 - All temp files are cleaned up very quickly; you cannot rely that they are present after an operation runs.

 - By default, using local files as sources or targets is disabled and they cannot be used on Cloud Agents.

 - A project is limited to 8 running operations per agent at any time.